Contributions are highly welcomed and appreciated. Every little help counts,

 so do not hesitate!
 You can make a high impact on

-climpred just by using it and
+climpred just by using

 The following sections cover some general guidelines